daytonn/jskit/README.md

 ### Creating Controllers

 The basic component of a JSKit application is a Controller.
-Controllers are basically objects that map actions to events.
+Controllers are basically objects that map events to methods (actions).
 To create a controller, call `createController`:

 ```js
 App.createController("Posts", {